jimktrains/better-auth/README.md

 The User-Agent can detect these meta tags and provide the appropriate login facilities in the browser.

 It is recommended to always use TLS/SSL when performing these transactions.

+Also note, there is no logout url.
+This is because the client is free to discard the session cookie whenever it feels the need to or is commanded to by the user.